-The Company has entered into forward sales contracts for the sale of 3,000 barrels of production per day for the month of June 2007 at a weighted average daily price of \$70.15 per barrel before transportation costs.
-For the period of July 2007 through December 2007, the Company has entered into forward sales contracts for the sale of 3,500 barrels of production per day at a weighted average daily price of \$70.29 per barrel before transportation costs.
-In addition, the Company has entered into forward sales contracts for the sale of 3,500 barrels of production per day for the months of January 2008 through May 2008 at a weighted average daily price of \$70.29 per barrel before transportation costs.
-For June 2008, the Company has agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$71.69 per barrel before transportation costs.
-For the month of July 2008, the Company has agreements to sell 3,000 barrels of production per day at a weighted average daily price of \$81.37 per barrel before transportation costs.
-For August 2008, Gulfport has agreements to sell 3,000 barrels of production per day at a weighted average daily price of \$82.44 per barrel before transportation costs.
-For the periods of September 2008 through December 2008, the Company has entered into forward sales contracts for the sale of 3,000 barrels of production per day in each such period at weighted average daily prices of \$82.20 per barrel before transportation costs.
-For the period of January 2009 through December 2009, the Company entered into agreements to sell 2,500 barrels of production quantities and are exempted from the provisions of SFAS 133 as normal sales of production.
+The Company was a party to forward sales contracts for the sale of 3,000 barrels of production per day for the month of June 2007 at a weighted average daily price of \$70.15 per barrel before transportation costs.
+For the period of July 2007 through December 2007, the Company entered into forward sales contracts for the sale of 3,500 barrels of production per day at a weighted average daily price of \$70.29 per barrel before transportation costs.
+In addition, the Company entered into forward sales contracts for the sale of 3,500 barrels of production per day for the months of January 2008 through May 2008 at a weighted average daily price of \$70.29 per barrel before transportation costs.
+For June 2008, the Company had agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$71.69 per barrel before transportation costs.
+For the month of July 2008, the Company had agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$85.89 per barrel before transportation costs.
+For August 2008, Gulfport had agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$86.81 per barrel before transportation costs.
+For the periods September 2008 through December 2008, the Company entered into forward sales contracts for the sale of 3,500 barrels of production per day at a weighted average daily price of \$86.60 per barrel before transportation costs.
+For the period of January 2009 through December 2009, the Company entered into agreements to sell 3,000 barrels of production per day at a weighted average daily price of \$89.06 per barrel before transportation costs.
+These contracts were originally designated as normal sales of production under SFAS 133, based on the Company's intent to physically deliver the production quantities under the contract terms, and exempted from the provisions of SFAS 133.